osu-uwrt/maelstrom_firmware/README.md

 This holds two main things for right now, all of the firmware running on the Arduinos in *Riptide* and all of the firmware running on the main co-processing board on *Riptid3*.
 The co-processing board is an STM32F4 based MCU that was custom made to work with the 2018 Robosub vehicle.

 ## STM32 Spinup
 All STM projects are built initially with STM32CubeMX software.
+The master branch has the *Riptide* specific code sitting outside of its project.
+To view the entire project and code running on the robot, switch branches.
 ### Makefile spinup:

 In the STM32CubeMX software, in project settings, set the IDE to **Makefile**.
 These projects are geared towards using MacOS or a specific flavor of Linux, Ubuntu 16.04 in our case.
 To compile you need to edit the Makefile and change the bin path in line 127 to point to wherever: